charan-amzn/eks-lab/README.md

 * Verify that EKS Cluster is created and Worker Node Autoscaling group is created

-* Launch an Instance with ami-0bdc9cd24b6322523 in us-east-1 region within same Subnets where your worker nodes are created- This Instance will serve you as kubectl workstation

-* Configure same AWS Access Keys in this workstation Instance and run following commands

-    > aws eks update-kubeconfig --name eks-lab

     > kubectl get svc

     > kubectl get nodes